 With my career and educational interests aligned, I will move to base my “concentration” around the idea of “Managing Online Marketing and Digital Development Strategy.”
 I will construct my course load to cover the technical and theoretical support structure I need to continue to be successful in my current and future endeavors.
 Next semester I will take classes dealing with managing data and digital trading systems to address current client needs at my job.
-I will also form an independent study to learn all of the methods of coding project management and code review in order to take an even more hands on roll in managing project development at my job.
+I will also form an independent study to learn all of the methods of coding project management and code review in order to take an even more hands-on role in managing project development at my job.
 I will continue to take credit for my current career endeavors and I will take complementary courses such as “The Communication Revolution” in order to ground my pragmatic learning in historic and ever wider foundational groundings.
 I believe that by constructing my course load around the context of what I need to further my career I will not only continue feeling immensely invested in my acquisition of knowledge, but I know I will continue to expand my intellectual and professional opportunities in the future.